 This program helps lower the costs of Medicare Part D prescription drugs.
 It may also lower Part D premiums, deductibles and copayments.

-You may qualify for Extra Help in 2021 if you have up to $19,320 in annual income as an individual, or $26,130 in annual income for married couples.
+You may qualify for Extra Help if your 2023 income was up to $21,870 as an individual or $29,580 in annual income for married couples.

 You may automatically qualify for Extra Help if you already have full Medicaid coverage, if you get Supplemental Security Income (SSI) benefits from the Social Security Administration, or if you get help paying your Medicare Part B premiums from a Medicare Savings Program.